Extending Whitney's extension theorem: nonlinear function spaces: Proof of Theorem A

 \section{Proof of Theorem A}

 In this section we provide the necessary details for the proof of Theorem A from the introduction.
-As a first step, we consider spaces of sections on certain closed regular subsets of a Riemannian manifold.
+As a first step, we consider spaces of sections on certain regular closed subsets of a Riemannian manifold.
 After these sections have been discussed, it will turn out that we only need to collect the bits and pieces from the previous sections to obtain the result.
 Throughout this section we fix the following data:

-\begin{setup} In the following $M$ will be a $d$-dimensional $\sigma$-compact manifold with a fixed choice of Riemannian metric $g$, $E\rightarrow M$ a rank $m$-vector bundle and $C \subseteq M$ a closed subset which satisfies the cusp condition with respect to the geodesic metric $d^g$.
+\begin{setup} From now on $M$ will be a $d$-dimensional $\sigma$-compact manifold with a fixed choice of Riemannian metric $g$, $E\rightarrow M$ a rank $m$-vector bundle and $C \subseteq M$ a closed subset which satisfies the cusp condition with respect to the geodesic metric $d^g$.

 Further, we choose and fix auxiliary data as outlined in \ref{setup: PData}.
 In particular, denote the locally finite atlas by $(U_i, \varphi_i)_{i \in I}$, $C_i = U_i \cap C$ and the relatively compact charts by $V_i \subseteq U_i$ which satisfy $C \subseteq \bigcup_{i\in I} V_i$ . \end{setup}